mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 [Official documentation on data type precedence][microsoft-data-type-precedence]

-Literals have to be on the correct form.
+Literals must be on the correct form.

 | Type       | Literal                  |
 |------------|--------------------------|